2770862886/gtav-maxscripts/Readme.txt

 2.lodDist in ymaps which is meant to be at least big as the radius of the archetype.

 So to finish, this might be a incomplete shit for now but I hope it might help already,somehow.

+People I would thanks:
+3Doomer
+Those 2 guys who keeps blaming what I don't do. <3